Eltham Well Hall rail crash: The crash

-It came to a stand laying parallel with the locomotive, having jack-knifed and pushed slightly around so the leading cab was facing back towards the line and the rear cab was pointing away from the track.
+It came to a stand lying parallel with the locomotive, having jack-knifed and pushed slightly around so the leading cab was facing back towards the line and the rear cab was pointing away from the track.
 The rear end of the first coach came to rest up against the leading cab.

 The second and third coach followed the first coach until relatively late into the derailment, with the coupling between the first and second failing around the end of the derailment.
 This caused both coaches to overturn onto their right side, with the leading end of the second coach coming to a stand in front of the locomotive and the rear of the first coach, which in combination with the fourth coach, formed an "N" shape with the first four coaches.
 Both were severely damaged.

 The fourth coach had ended up roughly 90 degrees to the track, leaning over on its left side.
 The rear of the coach had been somewhat damaged by the fifth, sixth and seventh coaches passing by it, derailed but still on the track.
 All three of these coaches were leaning over on their left sides to various degrees, with the leading end of the fifth coach having been badly damaged by the impact with the fourth coach.

 The eighth coach was upright but derailed, the ninth coach was derailed at its leading bogie but also upright, and the tenth coach (in which Atterbury had been riding) was upright and on the rails, though some internal damage had occurred.

 The derailed train came to a halt very close to an electrical sub-station powering the third-rail for electric multiple unit trains and this had immediately short-circuited.

 Railman Akehurst, who had heard the derailment, immediately called Dartford signal box and reported the derailment.

 Emergency services were notified, and arrived between 21:40 and 21:42.
 As well as Wilsdon, two passengers died at the scene; a woman later died of her injuries in August and a male likewise in November, bringing the number of fatalities to five.
 125 passengers were injured.
+Among the survivors was the actor Phil Daniels.